meteor/meteor/content/security.md

 Since Meteor apps are often written in a style that puts client and server code together, it's extra important to be aware what is running on the client, what is running on the server, and what the boundaries are.
 Here's a complete list of places security checks need to be done in a Meteor app:

-1. **Methods**: Any data that comes in through method arguments needs to be validated, and methods should not return data the user shouldn't have access to.
+1. **Methods**: Any data that comes in through Method arguments needs to be validated, and Methods should not return data the user shouldn't have access to.
 2. **Publications**: Any data that comes in through publication arguments needs to be validated, and publications should not return data the user shouldn't have access to.
 3. **Served files**: You should make sure none of the source code or configuration files served to the client have secret data.